CC25-CF236-JobMate/be-rest-api-jobmate/README.md

 3. **API Documentation:** Refer to the [Postman documentation](https://documenter.getpostman.com/view/36349178/2sB2qfAJyP) for detailed endpoint specifications
 4. **Authorization:** Include the bearer token in your request headers for protected endpoints

-## 📞 Support

-For detailed API specifications, request/response examples, and testing, please refer to our comprehensive Postman documentation linked above.